Peter Drucker: Awards and honors

 Drucker was awarded the Presidential Medal of Freedom by US President George W. Bush on July 9, 2002.
 He also received honors from the government of Austria, including the Grand Silver Medal for Services to the Republic of Austria in 1974, the Grand Gold Decoration for Services to the Republic of Austria in 1991 and the Austrian Cross of Honour for Science and Art, 1st class in 1999 and the Order of the Sacred Treasure, 3rd class; June 24, 1966, from the government of Japan.

 Drucker was the Honorary Chairman of the Peter F. Drucker Foundation for Nonprofit Management, now the Leader to Leader Institute, from 1990 through 2002.
 In 1969 he was awarded New York University's highest honor, its Presidential Citation.
 For his article, "What Makes an Effective Executive", Harvard Business Review honored Drucker in the June 2004 with his seventh McKinsey Award – the most awarded to an individual.
 Drucker was inducted into the Junior Achievement US Business Hall of Fame in 1996.
 He received 25 honorary doctorates from American, Belgian, Czech, English, Spanish and Swiss universities.
 His 1954 book The Practice of Management was voted the third most influential management book of the 20th century in a poll of the Fellows of the Academy of Management.
 In Claremont, California, Eleventh Street between College Avenue and Dartmouth Avenue was renamed "Drucker Way" in October 2009 to commemorate the 100th anniversary of Drucker's birth.

 Drucker was posthumously honored when he was inducted into the Outsourcing Hall of Fame in recognition of his outstanding contributions in the field.
 In 2018, Drucker was named the world's most influential business thinker on the Thinkers50.com list.

 Legacy

 At Claremont Graduate University, the Peter F. Drucker Graduate Management Center – now the Peter F. Drucker and Masatoshi Ito Graduate School of Management – was established in 1987 and continues to be guided by Drucker's principles.

 The annual Global Peter Drucker Forum was first held in 2009, the centenary of Drucker's birth.

+Personal life

+Peter Drucker married Doris Schmitz in 1937; they had four children.
+On November 11, 2005, Peter Drucker died of natural causes in Claremont, California, aged 95.
+Doris died in October 2014 at the age of 103.